gnachman/iterm2-website/source/_includes/documentation-escape-codes.md

 Ps1 is username.
 Ps2 is fully-qualified hostname.

+The following synonym is available as a combination of RemoteHost and CurrentDir:

+    OSC 7 ; URL ST

+where `URL` is a file url with a hostname and a path, like `file://example.com/usr/bin`.

 #### CurrentDir

 `OSC 1 3 3 7 ; C u r r e n t D i r = Ps1 ST`